KKtheGhost/gopl-practice/README.md

 ## A Brief Introduction

 Just find all you need in http://www.gopl.io/
-- Maybe it is a good idea to by one.
+- Maybe it is a good idea to buy one.